OffchainLabs/arbitrum-tutorials/packages/eth_deposit/README.md

 # eth_deposit Tutorial

-eth_deposit is an example of moving Ether from Ethereum (Layer 1) onto the Arbitrum (Layer 2) chain.
+eth_deposit is an example of moving Ether from Ethereum (Layer 1) into the Arbitrum (Layer 2) chain.

 ## How it works?